This training chapter introduces the basics of Marketing Automation.

 The frequency of each campaign can be limited.

-There are three different kinds of Frequency Caps:
+There are four different kinds of Frequency Caps:

-- Per Session: How often should a campaign be shown per visit?
+- Per user session: How often should a campaign be shown per visit at maximum?

-- Per User and Day: How often should a campaign be shown per visitor on a day?
+- Per time frame: How often should a campaign be shown in a specific time period at maximum?

-- Per User: How often should a campaign be shown overall to a visitor?
+- Per user total: How often should a campaign be shown overall to a visitor at maximum?